English Machine Reading Comprehension Datasets: A Survey: Question, Answer, and Passage Types

-\paragraph{Query}The question is formulated to obtain a particular property of a particular object.
-It is similar to a knowledge graph query, and, in order to be answered, a part of the passage might involve additional sources as a knowledge graph, or the dataset may have been created using a knowledge graph, e.g. (\ref{ex:query}) from WikiReading~\cite{hewlett-etal-2016-wikireading}.
+\paragraph{Query}The question is formulated to obtain a property of an object.
+It is similar to a knowledge graph query, and, in order to be answered, part of the passage might involve additional sources such as a knowledge graph, or the dataset may have been created using a knowledge graph, e.g. (\ref{ex:query}) from WikiReading~\cite{hewlett-etal-2016-wikireading}.

 \begin{examples} \item \textbf{P:} \textit{Cecily Bulstrode (1584-4 August 1609), was a courtier and ...
 She was the daughter ... } \textbf{Q:} \textit{sex or gender} \textbf{A:} \textit{female} \end{examples}